zinal/ydb-snippets/ydb-ansible/README.md

     ydbd -f ydbd-token-file --ca-file ${CACERT} -s grpcs://`hostname -f`:2135 \
         admin database /Root/${DBNAME} create ${POOLNAME}:${NUMGROUPS}
     ```
-1. Prepare the list of hosts to deploy the YDB dynamic nodes, as a `hosts-dynamic` file.
+1. Prepare the list of hosts to deploy the YDB dynamic nodes, as section `[ydbd_dynamic]` in the `hosts` file.
 An example file is provided.
 1. Copy the `group_vars/ydbd_dynamic.example` file into `group_vars/ydbd_dynamic`, and specify the desired list of dynamic nodes to be ran on each host:
     * `ydbd_dynnodes` parameter is the list of structures, each having the following fields:
       * `dbname` - name of the YDB database handled by the corresponding dynamic node;